 Permission-aware UX changes information architecture

-RBAC and ABAC do more than hide buttons.
-They change empty states, denial explanations, route guards, loading states, and error states for users with limited permissions.
+Hiding a button is the easy part.
+RBAC and ABAC rewrite empty states, denial explanations, route guards, loading states, and error states for users with limited permissions.
+Forget this and a stripped-down role sees a broken screen instead of a clear denial.

 Form and feedback architecture